-Another recording of soft dreamscape music.
-This one uses Delta waves, the same frequency of brainwaves during deep sleep.
+This is another recording of soft, dreamscape music.
+This one uses Delta waves, the same frequency of brainwaves you experience during deep sleep.

-18. Deep Sleep Music: Ocean Waves and Relaxing Music (Soothing Relaxation) (3 hrs.)
+18. Deep Sleep Music: Ocean Waves and Relaxing Music by Soothing Relaxation

 This meditation combines relaxing music with ocean waves to lull you into a deep, restful sleep.

-19. Gentle Night Rain Sounds for Relaxing Sleep (The Relaxed Guy) (3 hrs.)
+19. Gentle Night Rain Sounds for Relaxing Sleep by The Relaxed Guy

 Some people like the sound of rain to help them relax.
 This recording is nothing but gentle rain.

-20. Angelic Music with Affirmations for Sleeping & Healing (Jason Stephenson) (2 hrs)
+20. Angelic Music with Affirmations for Sleeping & Healing by Jason Stephenson

-This meditation is almost entirely heartwarming music with intermittent affirmations in a soft angelic voice.
+This guided sleep meditation is almost entirely heartwarming music with intermittent affirmations in a soft, angelic voice.

 If you have trouble sleeping at night, let not your heart be troubled.
-These guided meditations for sleep will help you slow your racing mind, and make sleep much easier.
-The best part about them is that you don’t have to do anything but just listen to them and relax.
+These guided meditations for sleep will help you slow your racing mind and make sleep much easier.
+The best part is that you don’t have to do anything but just listen to them and relax.

-Your sleep is important, not just so you feel better the next day, but also for your long-term health, and success in life.
-So, enjoy the meditations, and enjoy your life.
+Your sleep is important, not just so you feel better the next day, but also for your long-term health and success in life.
+Enjoy these meditations, and enjoy your life.